Written by: Michael Den Boer on November 9th, 2006

 Jörg Buttgereit’s 1993 film Schramm features one of the more unique killers to ever grace the screen.
 Even the way the story is told and the events that unfold are not as straight forward or easy to digest as most viewers are used too.
 The film is filled with stark imagery that at times is beautiful and most of the time it is downright disgusting.
 There is a raw texture to this film that almost makes it feel like we are watching someone’s home movies and not a film.

 Some of the films most volatile moments include Schramm screwing a rubber sex toy while listening to the prostitute next door having sex, the vagina monsters with its sharp teeth that crawl’s between Schramm’s legs and most horrific of all when Schramm drives three nails into his own penis.
 Schramm can best be described as fetish porn taken to the extreme.
+This is not a film for everyone and those who don’t have a strong stomach would be best advised to skip this film.
 Overall Schramm is a good film that has some strong moments cinematically still it is not a film I look forward too watching again anytime soon.